-If you’re in search of a “real” outback experience, you can’t get much more authentic than Mount Borradaile.
+If you’re searching for a “real” outback experience, you can’t get much more authentic than Mount Borradaile.
 It’s a safari camp run by Max Davidson, who came to Arnhem Land in search of buffalo and instead found a strong affinity with the land and its traditional owners.
 By Ewen Bell

 It’s a 350km drive from Darwin to Mount Borradaile, but most arrivals here are by light aircraft.
 A dirt strip has been hacked out of the scrub; a dusty red runway lined by a dozen species of flowering trees.